How to get wine and beer delivered to your door

 Alcohol delivery laws vary by state, so not every service is available in every area.
 Many states, however, have deemed liquor stores an essential service during the pandemic, and are now allowing delivery of such beverages from restaurants and liquor stores where they may not have in the past.

-There are a ton of online liquor delivery services, as well as wine- and beer-of-the-month clubs.
-Many regional liquor stores also have delivery options.
+There are a ton of online alcohol delivery services, as well as wine delivery services and wine- and beer-of-the-month clubs.
+Many regional and local liquor stores also have delivery options.
 If you're looking to stock up on some booze without going out to the liquor store, here are a few services to check out.
-Just remember that the same rules that have always applied to alcohol apply now, more than ever: Only enjoy booze in moderation, and never drink and drive.
+Just remember that the same rules that have always applied to alcohol apply now, more than ever: Only enjoy wine and spirits in moderation, and never drink and drive.

 Read more: The best wine clubs and subscriptions in 2020 for your taste